NHTNE Fellowship

 • Jill Larocque, Neonatal Nurse Practitioner

-• Jennifer Mesch, Pediatric Echocardiography education coordinator
+• Jennifer Mesch, Pediatric Echocardiography Education Coordinator

-• Emily Girard, Administrative Support
+• Emily Girard, Medical Education Program Coordinator

 Application Process

-Applicants may express their interest in training by contacting nhtne@ualberta.ca
+Applicants may express their interest in training by contacting nhtne@ualberta.ca to receive an application form.

 Applications should be submitted via email to: